Eigenstate correlations, the eigenstate thermalization hypothesis, and quantum information dynamics in chaotic many-body quantum systems: Overview

 We start by setting out some essential notation.
 We consider a one-dimensional Floquet system consisting of $L$ sites, each with a local Hilbert space dimension $q$, coupled by local interactions.
 We use $W$ to denote the Floquet operator for the system, which is then a unitary $q^L\times q^L$ matrix that generates evolution through one time period.
 Defining eigenstates $\ket{a}$ and quasienergies $\theta_a$ satisfying ${W} |a\rangle = \mathrm{e}^{-\mathrm{i}\theta_a} |a\rangle$, the evolution operator $W(t)$ for an integer number of time-steps $t$ has the spectral decomposition

 The dynamics can be characterised in terms of correlators of local operators $X_\alpha, Y_\beta \ldots$.
 Here we use upper case letters $X, Y, \ldots$ as labels for subsystems on which local operators act, with subscripts $\alpha, \beta \ldots$ to distinguish different operators acting on a given subsystem.
 Later we will use $\overline{X}$, $\overline{Y}, \ldots$ to denote the complements of these subsystems.
 The time evolution in the Heisenberg picture is $X_\alpha(t) = W^\dagger(t)X_\alpha W(t)$, and for a Floquet system it is natural to evaluate correlators using the infinite-temperature density matrix.
-In addition, it is useful to consider an ensemble of realisations of $W$ and to average physical quantities over the ensemble.
+As we describe in more detail in Sec.~\ref{subsec:Models}, the models analysed in this work consist of local gates drawn from the Haar ensemble.
+In this case, it is useful to consider an ensemble of realisations of $W$ and to average physical quantities over the ensemble.
 We indicate this average by $[\ldots ]_{\rm av}$.
 An alternative average is over a Haar distribution of vectors, which we indicate by $[\ldots ]_{0}$.

 The simplest correlator is the autocorrelation function of a single operator, which has the spectral decomposition